Charmed Spark K8s

 zookeeper-k8s/0* active idle 10.1.29.182

-As you can see, both Kafka and Zookeeper charms are in “active” status.
+As you can see, both Apache Kafka and Apache ZooKeeper charms are in “active” status.
 However, it can take some time before the application and the “units” that compose the application are finally transitioned to active/idle state.

-For us to experiment with the streaming feature, we need some sample streaming data to be generated in Kafka continuously in real time.
+For us to experiment with the streaming feature, we need some sample streaming data to be generated in Apache Kafka continuously in real-time.
 For that, we can use the kafka-test-app charm to produce events.

 juju deploy kafka-test-app -n 3 --series=jammy --channel=edge --config role=producer --config topic_name=spark-streaming-store --config num_messages=100000